mijnmodelbaan/NmraDcc/README.md

 ///////////////////////////////////////*********************************************************

-Put these lines in you sketch BEFORE you #include the NmraDcc.h file.
+Put these lines in your sketch BEFORE you #include the NmraDcc.h file.

-Do NOT forget to set PIN to the correct value in the setup() routine.
+Do NOT forget to set PIN to the correct value in your setup() routine.